-Eating and dining together is an ingrained part of the culture in Spain, so naturally Barcelona restaurants play a very important role in the city.
-Traditionally in Catalonia and Barcelona, it is an important social activity.
-Meal times are very much respected; with the whole city shifting into low gear between the hours of 2 pm and 4 pm.
-Dinner time is around 9 to 11 pm.
+Eating and dining together is an ingrained part of the culture in Spain.
+In Barcelona restaurants play a very important role for both residents and visitors in the city.
+Traditionally, in Catalonia and Barcelona, dining out with family and friends is simply part of everyday life.
+Meal times are respected and enjoyed by all.
+So much so, that much of the city adapts a slightly slower pace between the hours of 2 pm and 4 pm.
+There is no rush for dinner either.
+Meals are often served anytime between 9 to 11 pm.

-Alternatively, if you are a traveler or backpacker who is looking to eat on a budget, there is also an abundance of restaurants that are lower key and have cheaper prices.
+If you are looking for a budget meal, there are an abundance of casual restaurants that are lower key and have cheaper prices.
 For those looking to experience the true Catalan culture, try out restaurants which have meal-deal offers.
-It’s common for locals to eat several course meals of traditional foods and so, many of the restaurants across the city cater for just that.
-The city is so diverse, whatever experience you have in mind, you are pretty much guaranteed to find.
-From a la carte menus at lavish rooftop restaurants, to vendors in busy streets inundated with musicians, artists and souvenirs.
+They never fail to please those on a budget.
+Barcelona city is diverse.
+Whatever experience you have in mind, you are guaranteed to find it in Barcelona.

-Ciutat Vella; the Old City provides for plenty of cool and rustic tapas locales, most within walking distance of each other.
-Here, it’s easy to create a fun night out, with tapas and bar hopping.
-Between the Gothic Quarter, Le Born and Le Raval, there are several well known eateries as well as off the beaten path places to spend basking in authentic Catalan food.
-Washed down with vine or traditional Spanish sangria, this place is undoubted.
-Barcelona’s tapas scene is a great way to experience all that the city has to offer both on a culinary, as well as on a cultural level.
+Ciutat Vella, the Old City is home to lots of cool and rustic tapas locales.
+Most are within walking distance of each other too.
+Here, it’s easy to create a fun night out.
+Combine tasty tapas and bar hopping with a great group of friends and you have an awesome night out.
+Between the Gothic Quarter, Le Born and Le Raval, there are so many eateries serving authentic Catalan food to choose fro.
+Washed down with wine or traditional Spanish sangria, this place is a top favourite.
+Barcelona’s tapas scene is a great way to experience awesome food and the city’s culture at the same time.